thabala-cloud/docs/docs/admin-console/security/oauth2-github.md

 ## Create an Authorized OAuth App in GitHub

-In **GitHub Developer Settings**, create an OAuth App following the [Official GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) and fill the form as per below:
+In **GitHub Developer Settings**, create an OAuth App following the [Official GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) and fill the form as per the below:

 * **Application Name**: Anything meaningful, a good name could be `Thabala Admin Console`
 * **Homepage URL**: `https://<thabala-account-domain-name>`.
 This value is unique for your Thabala account.